Levitator0/stormworks/README.md

 The handling and performance came out much better than I expected, and this was originally going to be a non-combatant vehicle, but the addition of armament and radar is on the potential to-do list, now.

+I added a V2 variant of the Saratoga which replaces the standard medium engine with a modular engine which is less powerful and more marginal for cooling, but far more efficient.
+It also adds a hydrofoil and floats near the nose, which make the plane amphibious and permit takeoffs from the water.

+Added an amphibious tanker variant with twelve internal large tanks.
+It handles quite poorly, and it's probably a good idea do ditch the cannons and ammo when doing supply or trade runs.
+Takeoff from the water is doable, but tricky.
+Come up to maximum speed at about 20% prop pitch, skimming the water, with the nose up just enough to keep the prop out of the water, storing momentum in the propeller.
+Then, jam the pitch lever forward to convert the energy stored in the prop into thrust, and you have just enough power to pull free from the drag in the water, and take off.

 Controls:
 The only unusual controls are the toe-brakes, which expect full-throw gamepad triggers as axes, as explained for the Ranger above.
 Also, because we are running out of buttons and axes, the flaps are operated by pushing